bbrownekianda/docs/getting-started/low_code.md

 # What is Low-Code Development?

-Low-code development offers **software developers** a shortcut to creating something new and beneficial for their organisation.
+Low-code development offers **software developers** a shortcut to create something new and beneficial for their organisation.
 Rather than thinking about every single line of code, as a developer you can take advantage of Kianda's **Developer** to create your own custom widgets from predefined field, rule and dashboard code.

 You can also quickly use Kianda **Developer** to add [webhooks](#webhooks) providing an efficient way to push GET requests to other applications in real-time as the Kianda process runs, avoiding the need to poll for data.

-Kianda uses EmberJS to build widgets, and in particular the Handlebars templating library to power the application's user interface, see [templating basics](#templating-basics) below to get started.
+Kianda uses EmberJS to build widgets, and in particular the Handlebars templating library to power the application's user interface, see [templating basics](#emberjs-templating-basics) below to get started.